cdeccio/byu-cs460-f2021/hw-create-vm/README.md

    sudo apt install python3-scapy python3-pip python3-pygraphviz virtualenv
    sudo apt install git tmux vim
    ```

+   When installing wireshark, you'll be prompted to choose whether unprivileged users should be allowed to capture packets.
+   Either choose `no` or follow the extra instructions in step 14.

    Of course, you are welcome to install whatever other tools and utilities
    that you think will improve your development environment.

 14. Run the following to give `tcpdump` and `wireshark` targeted capabilities, so an
    unprivileged user can run them to sniff network packets with elevating to `root`:
    ```
-   sudo setcap cap_net_raw=eip /usr/bin/tcpdump; sudo setcap cap_net_raw=eip /usr/bin/wireshark
+   sudo setcap cap_net_raw=eip /usr/bin/tcpdump; sudo setcap cap_net_raw=eip /usr/bin/wireshark; sudo setcap cap_net_raw=eip /usr/bin/dumpcap
    ```

-   Additionally, you will need to add your user to the `wireshark` group:
+   Additionally, if you configured wireshark to allow non-superusers to capture packets, you will need to add your user to the `wireshark` group:

    ```
    sudo usermod -a -G wireshark username